Back to blog

 4. Fix every existing violation in one pass.
 If you skip this, the contract is a lie from day one.

 5. Update the contract every time you change the concern.
-A stale contract is worse than none — it actively lies to every agent that reads it.
+A stale contract is worse than none.
+It lies to every agent that reads it.

 The drift stops.
 The hundred inventive solutions collapse into two known workflows.
-The agents become reliable — not because they got smarter, but because you finally wrote down what you actually meant.
+The agents become reliable because you finally wrote down what you meant.